Known For: The Departed (2006, Beetlejuice (1988), 30 Rock (2006) The Hunt for Red October (1990).

 With sensory awareness and behavior modification, the actor becomes a human being on stage or screen, willing to pour himself in to the special eccentricities of a character.
 These preliminary techniques take a while to master, leading as they do to new behavior patterns.
 Our actors develop the use of emotion memory techniques, making choices that are innovative and surprising.

-Larry Preston has been an actor on the New York stage, in film and television for more than twenty-five years.
+Larry Preston is the Director of Actors Conservatory.
+He has been an actor on the New York stage, in film and television for more than twenty-five years.
 Having studied with Stella Adler at NYU, he came to the Actors Conservatory in 1989.
 While working with other groups with a variety of philosophies and disciplines throughout the intervening years, he made Actors Conservatory his home.
 He has produced and directed theatre in New York, co-founded three theatre companies, and written a full-length drama.

 Marie Hanson has worked Off-Broadway, in regional theater, and in film and television.
 She is also a professional voice-over artist.
 She trained for many years at the Actors Conservatory.
 She holds an M.S. in Broadcast Journalism from Northwestern University and a B.A. from the University of Pennsylvania in English and Theater Arts.